-The CRAFT framework provided a list of 26 questions for the regions to consider as they created their regional assessments (see appendix E).
+The CRAFT framework provided a list of 26 questions for the regions to consider as they created their regional assessments (see Appendix D).
 The CRAFT questions were selected to identify regional challenges and opportunities and to guide the conversations during Phase II.
 These conversations included forums and comments by stakeholders, and the deliberations of the RSCs.
 By focusing on a discrete set of questions, the regional assessments yield consistent types of information, and allow us to build a national picture from three regional perspectives.

-The regional assessments describe the overall context of wildland fire and fire response in each region.
-They describe the values, both ecological and social, within the regions and the trends and uncertainties relating to wildland fire and risks to landscapes and communities.
-The RSCs developed initial objectives and initial alternatives and actions.
+The regional assessments describe the overall context of wildfire and fire response in each region.
+They describe the values, both ecological and social, within the regions and the trends and uncertainties relating to wildfire and risks to landscapes and communities.
+The RSCs developed objectives, performance measures and actions.

-As a prelude to Phase III, the RSCs described initial alternatives to be considered for reducing risk to meet the national goals identified in Phase I. They are a broad set of alternatives that, with the help of analytical methods provide information that will be needed by the RSCs to help refine specific regional alternatives in Phase III.
+As a prelude to Phase III, the RSCs described initial alternatives to be considered for reducing risk.
+They are a broad set of alternatives that will help test the analytical methods and provide information that will be needed by the RSCs to help refine specific regional alternatives in Phase III.
 They are not plans for future fire or land management.

-The RSCs noted in their assessments that some actions can be embarked on immediately at little to no cost, such as encouraging homeowners to proactively reduce hazards around their homes and properties, increasing collaboration among stakeholders, and thinking beyond the wildland-urban interface.
+The RSCs noted in their assessments that some actions can be embarked on immediately at little to no cost, such as encouraging homeowners to take responsibility for their homes, increasing collaboration across agencies, and thinking beyond the wildland-urban interface.
 As the Western RSC points out in its assessment, "the three goals of the Cohesive Strategy are interdependent.
 Investment in these actions can and should lead to success in all three national goals."
-The assessment process and the resulting collaboration and identification of regional issues will continue as we move into Phase III and beyond.